DevKumarSingh262/Car_Rental_system/README.md

 <h1>Car Rental System</h1>

-<li>A car rental system built in Java.
+<p>A car rental system built in Java.
 This application allows users to manage car rentals, including adding new cars, renting out cars, and returning cars.
-It also provides an interface for administrators to manage </li>
+It also provides an interface for administrators to manage </p>
 the car inventory and view rental history.

 <H1>Features</H1>